cbartram/hearthhub-kube-api/README.md

 ## Deployment

 Deployment is managed through Helm.
+To deploy the dedicated server run:

+`helm install valheim-server ./manifests/valheim-server -f ./manifests/valheim-server/values.yaml`

+You can override specific configuration like game world name, server name, and password with the helm `--set` command.

+To deploy the hearthhub-mod-api run:

+`helm install hearthhub-mod-api ./manifests/hearthhub-mod-api -f ./manifests/hearthhub-mod-api/values.yaml`

 ## Built With